Le Grand Jeu (1934 film): Production

 Jacques Feyder had been working in Hollywood since 1929.
 However, in 1932, when he and MGM failed to reach an agreement on any new projects, he returned to France.
 One of his last unrealized projects in Hollywood had been to direct Greta Garbo in an adaptation of Pirandello's Come tu mi vuoi (As You Desire Me), in which he proposed to give a different voice to Garbo for part of her role.
 He carried this same idea into the scenario for Le Grand Jeu, in which two different roles would be played by the same actress, but with one of them dubbed by a different voice to create a disconcerting dramatic effect.
 Marie Bell's own voice was used in the role of Florence, but Claude Marcy dubbed her voice in the character of Irma.
 (Marcy also regularly dubbed the dialogue of Greta Garbo for French distribution of her films.)

 With Charles Spaak as his scenarist, Feyder developed a romantic drama set in the colonial world of French North Africa, which he had previously explored in his silent film L'Atlantide.
 For the central character of Pierre, Feyder had originally wanted Charles Boyer, but after a disagreement between them he chose the popular film and theatre actor Pierre Richard-Willm.
 The supporting cast included Charles Vanel and Feyder's wife Françoise Rosay.

+It was filmed at the Epinay Studios in Paris and on location around Agadir in French Morocco.
 Filming took place in the autumn of 1933, and the film was released in May 1934.
-In addition to the atmospheric set designs of Lazare Meerson, Feyder wanted to film some scenes on location.
+In addition to the atmospheric set designs of art director Lazare Meerson, Feyder wanted to film some scenes on location.
 When however he took his cast and crew to Morocco, he failed to obtain the cooperation of the Legion for his story, and he was obliged to film some scenes of legionnaires at work and on the march in real life as though he were making a documentary.

 One of the assistant directors on this film (and others by Feyder) was Marcel Carné, some of whose later films (Le Quai des brumes, Le jour se lève) would create a similar mood of romantic fatalism (and poetic realism).